Hosts, Members and Guests

 Different roles on the license level

-When you buy a license to eyeson, you become a License Holder and can possess the license alone (License for 1 Host) or share it with other teammates (Team License).
-Teammates get free accounts from the License Holder, who purchased a package with more than one host.
-Essentially, The license holder and all their teammates have the same rights and full access to all eyeson features.
-The only thing that distinguishes the license holder from other hosts is the fact that he/she can manage their licenses, deciding when to add or remove team members from their host list.
+When you buy a license to Eyeson, you become a License Holder and can possess the license alone (License for 1 Host) or share it with other teammates (Team License).
+Teammates get free accounts from the License Holder, who purchased a package with multiple hosts.
+Essentially, the license holder and all their teammates have the same rights and full access to all Eyeson features.
+The only thing distinguishing the license holder from other hosts is that he/she can manage their licenses and decide when to add or remove team members from their host list.

 Attention!
-A License Holder, like any other host, won't see the rooms of other hosts unless the permanent room link was shared with them and they are now members of their teammates' rooms (see more information on this in the Room Roles section).
+A license holder, like any other host, won't see the rooms of other hosts unless the permanent room link is shared with them.
+They are now members of their teammates' rooms (see more information in the Room Roles section).

 Host

-All people with active eyeson accounts are Hosts.
+All people with active Eyeson accounts (hold a license or are part of a team license) are Hosts.
 Hosts can create as many rooms as they want.
 They can start calls, invite participants to meetings in advance or share an existing room with other hosts.
-Essentially, every host has a login to the eyeson platform and can use the same features, except that of the License Holder, who can additionally manage their licenses
+Essentially, every host has a login to the Eyeson platform and can use the same features, except that of the License Holder, who can additionally manage their licenses.

 Attention!
 If your account is part of a team license, you will only have your own login to the platform for as long as the License Holder keeps you on the host list.